-- The export preview with graph pages results in a JavaScript error on Internet Explorer 8 on some instances. - The export preview is not working with Safari running on Windows OS or older Safari versions running on Mac OS X.
+The export preview is not working with Safari running on Windows OS or older Safari versions running on Mac OSX.

 1.3 Data review

 - Queries of the type "Required value missing" responded with "Confirmed as missing" and cannot be rejected by the sponsor side. - A field that is required for SDV but is hidden on a form (due to, for example, visibility conditions) can normally not be marked as having been verified by SDV.
 Yet, if the entire form is marked as having been verified by SDV, then even hidden fields are included and marked as having been verified by SDV.